G-omar-H/fashion-academy-lms/README.md

 ## Contact

-For any questions or support, please contact us at support@fashionacademy.com.
+For any questions or support, please contact us at support@fashionacademy.ma.

 Thank you for using the Fashion Academy LMS Plugin!